-Rainbow Mountain, the Cusco day-trip that will leave you breathless
+What to expect on the Rainbow Mountain trail: the Cusco day-trip that will leave you breathless

-Breathless not just in the sense of its beauty – the 5200m altitude of Rainbow Mountain will quite literally have you gasping for oxygen.
+Breath-taking not just in the sense of its beauty – the 5200m altitude of the Rainbow Mountain trail will quite literally have you gasping for oxygen.
 Don’t worry though, it’s totally worth all the effort to get there.
-You’ll need a couple of days in Cusco before you tackle the Rainbow Mountain hike to get used to the 3400m altitude there before attempting to go higher on this tour.
+You’ll need a couple of days in Cusco before you tackle the Rainbow Mountain trail to get used to the 3400m altitude there before attempting to go higher on this tour.
 If you’re still experiencing altitude sickness the evening before your tour, you’re going to need to postpone or unfortunately cancel if there are no signs of improvement.
-We also recommend not booking a Rainbow Mountain tour too close to Machu Picchu, (especially if you’re taking any hiking trails or the cheapskate route to get to Machu Picchu), just because your muscles are going to be on fire for a day or two after each experience.

-Note that there is a newly-discovered second rainbow mountain trail, which takes you to see a different mountain in the same valley.
+Note that there is a newly-discovered second Rainbow Mountain trail, which takes you to see a different mountain in the same valley.
 The views look just as epic from what we’ve seen, but the reality is that this route is likely to become just as busy with tourists over time as it gets touted as the less touristy option.
-Speak to people who have been there and compare pricing to decide which to go to.
+Speak to people who have taken this particular Rainbow Mountain trail and compare pricing to decide which to go to.

 What to expect from a Rainbow Mountain tour

-Your guide does the walk to the top, but as the altitude affects everyone differently there’s no attempt for the group to walk up together.
-Instead, your guide will give you a time by which you need to be back at the bus by, so make sure you’re tracking your time throughout the day.
+Your guide does the walk to the top of the Rainbow Mountain trail, but as the altitude affects everyone differently there’s no attempt for the group to walk up together.
+Instead, your guide will give you a time by which you need to be back at the bus, so make sure you’re tracking your time throughout the day.